 About > Bio

 Professor Murmann received numerous awards for his research on industrial and technological change.
 His book Knowledge and Competitive Advantage received the 2004 Joseph Schumpeter Prize and 2004 Stanley Reiter Best Paper Award at the Kellogg School of Management.
-He also received with Michael Tushman the 1998 Stefan Schrader Best Paper Award of the Academy of Management’s Technology and Innovation Management Division.
+He also received with Michael Tushman the 1998 Stefan Schrader Best Paper Award of the Academy of Management's Technology and Innovation Management Division.
 Most recently he was awarded with Guido Bünstorf the K. William Kapp Prize by the European Association for Evolutionary Political Economy.
+In 2018 he won with Zhijing Zhu the IACMR Best Macro Conference Paper Award.

 Professor Murmann has lectured to diverse audiences all over the world.
 He has taught core MBA and Executive MBA courses in Strategic Management and the Management of Organizations.
 His portfolio of Executive teaching includes courses on General Management and Corporate Growth.
 He has also developed a Ph.D. course on Evolutionary Theories of Organization.
 While at the Kellogg School of Management, he won the Chair’s Core Course Teaching Award.

-Associate Professor of Strategic Management
+Professor of Strategic Management

 B.A.
 1990, Philosophy, University of California, Berkeley; M.Phil.
 1997, Ph.D.
 1998 Management of Organizations, Columbia University

-Visiting Professor of Management
+Visiting Associate Professor of Management

 Visiting Scholar